 An Overview of Exit Interviews

-Employers may ask a range of questions on a variety of topics, ranging from an employee’s daily frustrations and opinions of senior staff members to his or her thoughts on the work environment and overall job satisfaction.
-Employees may be asked questions such as:
+HR professionals usually ask a range of questions on a variety of topics, which include daily frustrations, opinions of senior staff, overall job satisfaction, and thoughts on the work environment.
+Employees may be asked questions like:

 - Why are you leaving?